-A redress committee may be convened to examine the admissibility, eligibility or evaluation process for the request.
+A redress committee may be convened to examine the request for the review of the admissibility, eligibility or evaluation process.
 The redress committee will bring together staff of the ERC Executive Agency with the requisite scientific, technical and legal expertise.
-The committee's role is to ensure a coherent interpretation of requests, and fair and equal treatment of applicants.
-It provides specialist opinion on the admissibility, eligibility and evaluation processes, based on all available information related to the proposal and its evaluation.
+The committee shall be chaired by and include staff of ERCEA who were not involved in the evaluation of the proposals.
+The committee's role is to ensure a coherent interpretation of requests, based on all available information related to the proposals and their evaluation, and fair and equal treatment of all applicants.

-During the evaluation review procedure, the committee itself, however, does not re-evaluate the proposal.
-Depending on the nature of the complaint, the committee may review the evaluation report, the individual comments and examine the profile and expertise of the independent external experts.
-The committee may also contact the panel chair/panel member(s) concerned.
+In the case of evaluation review procedure, the committee itself, however, does not re-evaluate the proposal.
+Depending on the nature of the complaint, the committee may review the evaluation report, the individual comments and examine the profile and expertise of the experts.
+The committee may also contact the panel member(s) concerned.
 The committee will not call into question the scientific judgement of appropriately qualified panels of experts.
-In the light of its review, the committee will recommend a course of action to the RAO for the call.
+In the light of its review, the committee will recommend a course of action to the Responsible Authorizing Officer (RAO) for the call.
 If there is clear evidence of a shortcoming that could affect the eventual funding decision, it is possible that all or part of the proposal will be re-evaluated.